HIV patients with depression face serious risks

 This is the first time that the impact of cumulative depression has been studied across the whole HIV care continuum, Pence told Reuters Health in a telephone interview.

-The results suggest that even short-term, mild depression can have “meaningful negative outcomes on HIV treatment and survival,” Pence and colleagues write.
+The results suggest that even short-term, mild depression can have“meaningful negative outcomes on HIV treatment and survival,” Pence and colleagues write.

 An estimated 1.1 million people in the U. S. were living with HIV at the end of 2015, according to the latest statistics from the Centers for Disease Control and Prevention.
 Between 20 percent and 40 percent of people living with HIV also have depression, Pence noted.